ash-entwisle/Skeleton-Code/README.md

 # **How to Use**

 This is a general document that outlines information for the Skeleton Code _(found in gamefiles\skeleton\_code.py)_ and a rundown of how it works and what it can be used for.
-Further information about the code can be found in _preliminary\_material.pdf_ Also, to all the contributors... ***DONT COMMIT TO MAIN!!!***
+Further information about the code can be found in _preliminary\_material.pdf_.
+If you have any examples you want me to go through, feel free to DM me on twitter, or send me an email

 **Links to Sections:**
 1. [timestamped notes on progress](https://github.com/async-def-init/Skeleton-Code#notes)